ngpeijiun/ngpeijiun.github.io/school/sec/math/m-07-algebra.md

     - Like or unlike terms can be multiplied or divided.

-3. Distributive Law in Algebraic Expression
+3. Distributive Law in algebraic expression

     **Example**